-Disability Sport NI takes great pride when athletes from Northern Ireland compete in International Competitions and we support local athletes were possible.
+Disability Sport NI takes great pride when athletes from Northern Ireland compete in International Competitions and it supports local athletes where possible.

 Athletes from Northern Ireland have the option of choosing to compete either for Ireland or Great Britain.
 Disability Sport NI can support the athlete’s decision through communicating with the relevant sporting organisations.

 Athletes wishing to compete in any international competition must be classified.
-For more information on Classification please go to the classification section on our website.
+Further information on classification and player pathways can be provided by the governing body of each sport.

 The Paralympic Games is the second largest sporting event in the world and is the pinnacle of an athlete’s career.
 The Paralympic Games are held every four years and since 1988 have been held in the same venue as the Olympic Games.

 Both the Summer and Winter Paralympic Games are open to athletes with physical disabilities or athletes with sight loss.
 Athletes with learning disabilities are included in a small number of events.
 For further information on the Paralympic Games please visit their website by CLICKING HERE.